MarioLisbona/CA-T2A2-API-Webserver/README.md

 <br>

 To quit the server hold the keys: `ctrl + c`

-Run `flask run` to start the server again.
+Run the command `flask run` to start the server again.

-### **Seeding the database**
+### **Creating Tables and Seeding the database**

-I have provided a set of data for Users, Posts and Replies to seed the database with so that the maker can test out the functionality fo the API without initially having to enter any data.
+I have provided a set of data for Users, Posts and Replies to seed the database with so that the maker can test out the functionality of the API without initially having to enter any data.

-To seed the database simply run these commands in order:
+To create the tables for the API and to seed the database simply run these commands in order:
 - `flask db drop`
 - `flask db create`
 - `flask db seed`